insure logo

 • Your credit score

-Read this guide to discover the monthly homeowners insurance cost in Kansas City, explore the insurance costs for different dwelling coverage, and find out which companies offer affordable home insurance in Kansas City.
+This guide covers everything from available coverage options to companies with the cheapest homeowners insurance rates in Kansas City.
+Keep reading to learn about the monthly cost of homeowners insurance in Kansas City, the cost for different dwelling coverage levels, and which companies provide the most affordable home insurance in Kansas City.

 Key Takeaways

-• Auto Club Enterprises (AAA) is the cheapest homeowners insurance company in Kansas City with an average annual premium of $2,361.
+• At $2,361 per year, Auto Club Enterprises (AAA) offers the cheapest homeowners insurance in Kansas City.

 How much is homeowners insurance in Kansas City per month

-Residents of Kansas City pay an average of $307 a month for homeowners insurance, as per Insure.com’s rate analysis.
-It’s $13 more than the state average of $294 and $92 more than the national average for home insurance across the United States.
+Homeowners in Kansas City pay an average of $307 per month.
+It’s $13 more than the state average of $294 and $92 more than the national average for home insurance across the nation.

 How much is homeowners insurance for a $200,000 house in Kansas City